isabella232/MCW-Template-Cloud-Workshop/Whiteboad design session/WDS student guide - Title xxx.md

 Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

-Time frame: 60 minutes
+Timeframe: 60 minutes

 **Business needs**

-Directions: With all participants at your table, answer the following questions and list the answers on a flip chart.
+Directions:  With all participants at your table, answer the following questions and list the answers on a flip chart:

 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?